-Professional Conduct
+4.3 Professional Conduct

-The conduct of applicants and other stakeholders as part of the IP process should always be professional and with the aim of maintaining the integrity and credibility of the process.
+The conduct of applicants and other stakeholders as part of the IP process should always be professional and with the aim of maintaining the integrity and credibility of the process as well as the objectives of the IP.
 Unprofessional conduct will not be tolerated and may result in sanctions against an application.

-4. Peer Review & Application Committee
+5.0 Peer Review & Application Committee

-Peer Review
+5.1 Peer Review